studio1902/statamic-peak/README.md

 <span id="navigation"></span>

 Peak includes basic unstyled responsive navigation with two levels.
 Open `resources/views/navigation/_main.antlers.html` to make changes.
 There's a desktop version that only shows on `md` screens and up as well as a mobile version that shows on smaller screens.
 AlpineJS takes care of the interactivity.
 The state of the mobile navigation toggle is defined on the `<body>` tag in `resources/views/layout.antlers.html`.

+Peak also includes an optional breadcrumbs partial you can find in `resources/views/navigation/_breadcrumbs.antlers.html`.

 ## Page builder
 <span id="page-builder"></span>